microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 Congratulations, you just used your first MRTK scene.
 Now onto creating your own stuff...

 ## Add MRTK to a new scene or new project

-1. Create a new project, or start a new scene in your current project
+1. Create a new Unity project, or start a new scene in your current project.

-> *Note* when creating a new project with Unity 2018, Unity gives you several templates to choose from.
-Currently the **MRTK does not yet support the Scriptable Render Pipeline**, so the LWSRP, HDSRP and VRSRP projects are not compatible with MRTK projects.

-2. Import MRTK Packages
-Import the Microsoft.MixedRealityToolkit.Unity.Foundation package you've downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensuring all items to import are checked, and then selecting "Import".

-We also recommend that you import the Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage following the same steps as above.

-> The examples package is optional but contains useful demonstration scenes for current MRTK features.

-> Note that some prefabs and assets require TextMesh Pro, meaning you have to have the TextMesh Pro package installed and the assets in your project (Window -> TextMeshPro -> Import TMP Essential Resources). **After you import TMP Essentials Resources, you need to restart Unity to see changes**.
+2. Make sure you have imported the MRTK packages (we recommend both Foundation and Examples, though Examples is not required) following [the steps above](#import-mrtk-packages-into-your-unity-project).

 3. Configure your first Mixed Reality Toolkit scene